-In LISTSERV 1.8e and following, the ability to post to the ALL-REQUEST alias, which expands to all non-quiet list owners, has been restricted as follows:
+The ability to post to the ALL-REQUEST alias, which expands to all non-quiet list owners, is restricted as follows:

 - The site configuration variable, ALL_REQUEST_ALLOWED_USERS, can be used to specify who can mail to ALL-REQUEST.
 This variable uses the same syntax as POSTMASTER=, in other words, a space-separated list of userid@host specifications. - 2.
 Postmasters are always allowed to mail to ALL-REQUEST, even when not listed in ALL_REQUEST_ALLOWED_USERS. - 3.
 The determination is made conclusively on the RFC821 MAIL FROM because: - a.
 This avoids dealing with header errors.
 Header error = don't know who sent this = discard silently = unhappy admin who had to send an urgent notice to all his owners. - b.
 The main point of this change is to block spammers, and spammers typically have non-working or null MAIL FROM: addresses.
 Needless to say, null doesn't pass the test. - 4.
 When the MAIL FROM is not null, the REQNAK1 mail template form is sent when the message is rejected.